MikiWiX/University__OpenGL-Game/README.md

   - use JL to move your ship
   - press Space to fire a bullet

-I have also learned GLSL and how Shaders work.
+I gained a hell lot of knowledge (and liking) about Java while working on this project.
+I have also learned GLSL and how do Shaders work.

 Textures used here are mostly free-to use or of my creation.